Surging COVID cases, 'jingle jabs' make for somber Christmas

 Health Secretary James Fong, in a Christmas message, urged Fijians to “please celebrate wisely.”

-In remote Macuata province, residents of four villages received a special Christmas gift: Electricity was connected to their villages for the first time.
+In remote Macuata province, residents of four villages received a special Christmas gift when electricity was connected to their villages for the first time.

+Christmas provided no gift for New York City residents seeking a coronavirus test, because most of the city’s 120 testing sites were closed.

+The appetite for tests was demonstrated in Brooklyn on Friday when police were summoned to a neighborhood to quell a crowd of angry people who had been expecting to receive free at-home testing kits, only to be disappointed when the supply ran out.

 Caption